When I first had my newborn, I knew everything there was to know about him. From how to feed down to the things to prepare, I felt well-equipped!

 If you haven’t night-weaned them yet, it’s time to begin doing so once they reach eight months old.
 This is because they won’t wake up at night when they’re hungry.
 Your little one may also be crawling and learning to walk at this stage, so expect them to move around with excitement or cry for you if they wake up at odd hours.

 To help with their sleep, it’s best to create the nightly bedtime ritual.
-Read your baby a bedtime story and tuck them in,
+Read your baby a bedtime story and tuck them in, signaling that it’s time to sleep.
+Keeping to a schedule and having her learn how to sleep on her own (rather than nursing him) is a good way to practice independently in their sleep.

 The schedule still sticks (similar to 8-12 months), though there will be a shift in their napping patterns, depending on your little one and his preference.
 You may want to shorten their naps a bit by around 30 minutes.
-There are little changed between 10 to 12 months, so expect them to sleep for about 12 hours a night.
+There are little changes between 10 to 12 months, so expect them to sleep for about 12 hours a night.

 Now that your baby can move and talk, there may be sleep disruptions from more excitement.
 It’s best to start getting your baby to sit down on their own, playing and practicing their skills throughout the day to avoid disrupting their sleep.